mykola-zalizniak/BotBrowser/VALIDATION.md

 We validate fingerprint consistency across platforms and scenarios using repeatable scientific testing.

 ### What We Validate
-- Same profile on Windows, macOS, and Linux: does it maintain identical fingerprints?
+- Same profile on Windows, macOS, and Linux: can it prevent fingerprint collection across platforms?
 - Mobile profiles on desktop: do they simulate realistic mobile APIs?
-- Long-term stability: do fingerprints remain consistent over repeated sessions?
+- Long-term stability: do fingerprints prevent cross-session user identification?
-- Deployment scenarios: how effectively does BotBrowser preserve privacy in real-world environments?
+- Deployment scenarios: how effectively does BotBrowser prevent fingerprint-based user tracking?

 ### Validation Infrastructure
 - Multiple operating systems (Windows, macOS, Linux)